turingschool/front-end-curriculum/lessons/module-2/testing-with-chai-spies.md

 One of the biggest hurdles with front-end testing, and why it can be so complex, is that your tests are running in a different environment than your app.
 Your app runs in the **browser**, and your tests run in the **terminal**.

 <section class="call-to-action">
 ### Brainstorm
-- What are some web APIs and technologies that our apps rely on in the browser?
+- What are some [web APIs](https://developer.mozilla.org/en-US/docs/Web/API) and technologies that our apps rely on in the browser?
-- Are these defined in the terminal environment?
+- Are these defined/available in the terminal environment?
+How could you find out?
 </section>

 This environmental difference means that we can't test functionality that's dependent on the browser.
 The terminal does not have access to all of the objects and web APIs that we have in the browser, and will therefore not understand things like: